Truck Dispatcher Salary Guide (2026)

 Build a deep broker network — Private broker relationships consistently produce rates 5-15% above load board prices.
 Time invested in relationship building pays dividends for years.

-Scale to independence — Once you have 2+ years of experience and a solid broker network, starting your own dispatch business typically doubles your income compared to employee salary.
+Scale to independence — Once you have 2+ years of experience and a solid broker network, starting your own dispatch business typically doubles your income compared to an employee salary.
+Mastering how dispatchers find loads is the skill that makes that jump possible.

 Dispatching at O Trucking